-- Photographs of penetrative sex, oral/genital contact, or genitals.
+- Photographs or drawings of penetrative sex, oral/genital contact, or genitals

-- Photographic content intended for the sole purpose of sexual arousal.
+- Graphic content intended for the sole purpose of sexual arousal

 What we deem offensive is in accordance with the UN hate speech guidelines and regulations.
-Users may not publish material that promotes hate toward groups based on race or ethnic origin, religion, disability, gender, age, veteran status, and sexual orientation/gender identity.
+Users may not publish material that promotes hate towards any identifiable or protected group or individual.
+Protected groups and individuals include those based on race or ethnicity, nationality (including citizenship), religion, disability, gender, age, veteran status, sexual orientation, or gender identity.

-We also do not accept books that promote or encourage physical or verbal abuse towards children.
+We have a zero-tolerance policy towards books that promote or encourage any form of physical or verbal abuse towards children.

 We do not accept books that promote cruelty against animals in any form.